-Gun fire.
-Las and solid projectile alike ripped down the corridor, stray rounds punching holes through the wooden walls, showering us in pouts of exploding dust, which engulfed much of the corridor in a thick, white haze.
-Taken off guard, my colleagues and I were forced into cover.
+Gunfire.
+Las and solid projectile alike ripped down the corridor, stray rounds punching holes through the wooden walls, showering us in pouts of exploding dust, which engulfed much of the hallway in a thick, white haze.
+Forcing my colleagues and me into cover.
 Two of whom, Jarvus and Callague, never made it.
 A Las round burned through the side of Jarvus' skull as the ex-guardsman desperately dived.
 Callague was dead before he could even move, the poor bastard almost cut apart by the intense fire.

 Cursing, I blindly fired my auto gun from the corner, Into the dust obscured corridor.
-"Spray and pray" being the technical term and wondered for the hundredth time why I had joined this line of work.
-No way in hell could I get a clean shot, my only hope was to pin the assailants.
+"Spray and pray" is the technical term and wondered for the hundredth time why I had joined this line of work.
+No way in hell could I get a clean shot; my only hope was to pin the assailants.

-The explosion's deafening roar was preceded by the hefty clatter of falling debris.
+The explosion's deafening roar preceded by the hefty clatter of falling debris.

 Without hesitation, Elandria and I slid into the corridor.
 Side by side we sprinted through the dust and debris, firing our auto guns from the hip.
 Two unfortunate gangers buckled and collapsed under our withering fire.
 A pair of darkened figures stunned by the grenade's force.

 Not in such humour.
 I parried a ganger's stabbing knife and kicked my boot's knife into his shin.
-The man's agonised scream was cut short as I stabbed through his chest and I kicked the convulsing idiot off my blade.
+The man's agonised scream became gurgling as I stabbed through his chest and I kicked the convulsing idiot off my blade.
 Immediately, I was forced to duck the next Hammer's wild swing of the butt of his Las gun.
 My blade arced into his left hip and through to his right shoulder.
 The man gurgled blood then fell onto his back.

-Beside me, Elandria also finished her last attacker, disemboweling the ganger with a quick slice of Setsukia then decapitated him with Katrina.
+Beside me, Elandria also finished her last attacker, disembowelling the ganger with a quick slice of Setsukia then decapitated him with Katrina.

 She fought like a gymnast, with acrobatic and fanciful techniques I found at first contemptuous.
 But I could not deny that she was skilled, very skilled.